gemini-hlsw/gpp-client/docs/source/getting-started.rst

 ----------

 - See :doc:`client` for details on the client and how to use to communicate with different resources.
-- See :doc:`config` for the TOML configuration file format.
+- See :doc:`configuration/index` for the TOML configuration file format.
 - See :doc:`credentials` for environment variable conventions and resolving credentials.
 - See :doc:`managers/index` for available resource managers.
 - See :doc:`api/index` for available API types and enums to use with the client for requests and responses.